 Stocks, ETFs, Stock CFDs, Index CFDs, ETF CFDs, Forex, and Commodities.

-Earn up to 4.9% annual interest on uninvested cash
+Earn up to 4.75% annual interest on uninvested cash

 XTB is a user-friendly, fully-customisable European trading platform renowned for its extensive CFD and forex trading offerings.
-XTB provides traders instant access to hundreds of global markets and over 5,600 instruments, including UK and overseas stocks and shares, ETFs, forex, indices, commodities, stock CFDs, and ETF CFDs.
+XTB provides traders instant access to hundreds of global markets and over 5,800 instruments, including UK and overseas stocks and shares, ETFs, forex, indices, commodities, stock CFDs, and ETF CFDs.

 XTB is good for beginners and even better for experts.
-Beginners can take advantage of XTB’s Passive Investment Plan designed for long-term investing.
+Beginners can take advantage of XTB’s Passive Investment Plan, which is designed for long-term investing.
 This plan allows you to build a portfolio of ETFs, set up recurring deposits so you invest regularly while taking advantage of pound-cost averaging, and invest fractionally so you can afford even the most expensive ETFs with as little as £15.
-Expert or advanced traders and investors have two choices of software when trading with XTB.
-You can access the in-house trading software, xStation, and MetaTrader 4 (MT4). xStation by XTB is a powerful trading software available on iOS, Android, and desktop devices suitable for beginners and advanced traders.
+Expert or advanced traders and investors can take advantage of the in-house trading software, xStation. xStation by XTB is a powerful trading software available on iOS, Android, and desktop devices and is suitable for beginners and advanced traders.
 The xStation trading software provides comprehensive charting and risk management tools.
-With the inbuilt trading calculator, you can easily estimate costs, profits or losses before opening a position, modify stop loss and take profit orders directly on the chart or close all positions with a click of a button.
+With the built-in trading calculator, you can easily estimate costs, profits, or losses before opening a position, modify stop loss, and take profit orders directly on the chart or close all positions with a click of a button.
 XTB also provides an extensive library of educational materials, including videos, webinars, and courses suitable for beginners and experienced traders.
 When you sign up, you will have access to a dedicated account officer who will work with you to help you better understand your needs and how XTB operates.

 It is free to open a trading account with XTB, and all users have access to a free demo account with £100,000 of virtual funds that you can use to practise trading and investing until you become confident enough to use real money.
 Deposits in GBP and EUR are free of charge, but withdrawals below £60 have a £12 processing fee.
 Real stock trading is commission-free for monthly turnover up to €100,000 (£85,000).
 Transactions above this limit will attract a commission of 0.2% (minimum €10 (£8.50).
 If you invest in foreign stocks and ETFs, a 0.5% currency conversion fee may apply.
 Stock and ETF CFD trading are also commission-free.
 Other fees apply.
 XTB does not offer an ISA or SIPP.